dhrumilshah57/Medidata/README.md

 - Integration of advanced data analysis techniques such as ARIMA, K-Means clustering, PCA.
 - Utilization of Gemini AI for textual insights and recommendations.
-- Examination of 51 dietary factors to uncover hidden patterns and identify malnutrition hotspots.
+- Examination of 40 diseases to uncover hidden patterns and predict disease based on symptoms.
 - User-friendly interface empowering stakeholders to devise targeted interventions.
-- Visualization of results to highlight global malnutrition trends and dietary patterns.
+- Visualization of results to highlight global disease trends and death patterns.
 - Access to various datasets for analysis.

 ## How to Use

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies specified in the requirements.txt file.
-3. Run the NourishNet.py file to start the application.
+3. Run the Medidata.py file to start the application.
 4. Explore the user-friendly interface to access analysis results and insights.
 5. Customize analysis by selecting different filters and parameters.